- Home

 Tobacco Free Lake County (TFLC) serves all Lake County residents, workers, and organizations.
 Our mission is to train schools, communities, health care professionals, and individual people in tobacco prevention and quitting tobacco.
 All services are free or at low cost.

-- Quit tobacco services for adults and youth
+- Quit tobacco services for adults and youth, including:

 - Training and resources for healthcare providers

-- Help writing, understanding, and enacting smoke-free and tobacco free ordinances and policies
+- Support for enacting smoke-free and tobacco-free ordinances and policies

 What Can I Do?